Lekshmi82/Lekshmi82/README.md

 - 👩‍🎓 Final-year CS student focused on full-stack development and product-driven logic
 - 🔄 I love turning ideas into interactive, scalable experiences
-- 💡 From wearable tech to item-swapping platforms, I enjoy building things that matter
+- 💡 From safety wearables to smart item-swapping platforms, I enjoy building things that matter
 - 🌱 Currently deep-diving into backend systems, data flow, and production-grade codebases
 - ✨ I code with users in mind and simplicity as a rule